edgeof8/tIRC/README.md

 # PyRC - Python Terminal IRC Client

 PyRC is a modern, terminal-based IRC (Internet Relay Chat) client written in Python.
-It aims to provide a feature-rich, yet lightweight and user-friendly experience for IRC users who prefer the command line, and is increasingly being adapted for programmatic use and AI integration.
+It aims to provide a feature-rich, yet lightweight and user-friendly experience for IRC users who prefer the command line.
+It is also being actively developed with a focus on modularity, enabling programmatic use and integration with AI agents or other automated systems.

 ## Key Features